apitoolkit/apitoolkit-landing/content/docs/Dashboard/navigating-your-endpoints.md

 To examine the requests made to a specific endpoint:

 1. Navigate to the `Endpoints` tab.
-2. Locate the endpoint of interest.
+2. Locate the endpoint of choice.
-3. Click on `View Requests` next to the endpoint or use the dropdown menu at the top-right corner of the endpoint listing.
+3. Then go ahead and click on it.

 By doing so, you can see a detailed list of all API requests made to that particular endpoint.